rariema/G940-linux/README.md

 ## Support

-Module is tested with kernel version `5.4.0`.
+Module is tested with kernel version '7.0.10'.
 Other kernels *might* work, but this is not tested.
 In any case, use of this module is at **your own risk**.

-Module may be installed manually or by creating a DKMS package (for Ubuntu, Debian etc.).
+Module may be installed manually or by creating a DKMS package (for Ubuntu, Debian etc.)

 ## Build and install kernel module without packackage